Randomscriptz/BaliHaiTour/wp-content/plugins/yikes-inc-easy-mailchimp-extender/readme.txt

 * `yikes-mailchimp-custom-form-actions` - Add custom action links on the manage forms page (alongside Edit, Duplicate, Shortcode, Delete). @params: $form_id
 * `yikes-mailchimp-list-form-fields-metabox` - Add additional content to the 'Form Fields' metabox on the view list page.
 * `yikes-mailchimp-list-interest-groups-metabox` - Add additional content inside of the interest groups metabox on the view list page.
+* 6.3.15:
+* `yikes-mailchimp-google-analytics` - Add Google Analytics JS functions.
+Check our Knowledge Base for instructions.

 == Changelog ==

+= Easy Forms for MailChimp 6.3.23 - August 14th, 2017 =
+* Removed an additional `esc_url` call on the redirect URL.
+Redirect URLs should now be able to accept characters like ampersands without encoding them.

+= Easy Forms for MailChimp 6.3.22 - June 23rd, 2017 =
+* Fixed an issue with comment integration subscriptions - comments will now be spam checked correctly

+= Easy Forms for MailChimp 6.3.21 - June 22nd, 2017 =
+* Cleaned up some HTML on the form
+* Fixed an issue with comment integration subscriptions - the commenter's name will now populate the First Name field in your MailChimp list.

+= Easy Forms for MailChimp 6.3.20 - May 31st, 2017 =
+* Added a filter - `yikes-mailchimp-integration-is-user-subscribed` - for the integration checkbox.
+You can override whether the checkbox will display for already subscribed users (by default, the checkbox will not display).
+* Updated the way we're logging errors for the homepage dashboard widgets - an error should no longer break your dashboard!
+* Added some default excluded post types for our post query on the form builder (CPTS are forum, topic, and reply).
+This should help people who use bbPress and are experiencing timeout issues.
+(These can be filtered with the `yikes-mailchimp-excluded-redirect-post-types`).

+= Easy Forms for MailChimp 6.3.19 - May 16th, 2017 =
+* Fixed a bug where hidden form fields were being counted as visible.
+* Added a new filter - yikes-mailchimp-save-form-filter - that allows you to filter all of a form's data before it gets saved.
+* Replaced the current datepicker with the standard jQuery core datepicker.
+Added styles and custom code to support this.
+* Added a new filter - yikes-mailchimp-datepicker-options - that allows you to filter the datepicker options.

+= Easy Forms for MailChimp 6.3.18 - May 3rd, 2017 =
+* Added a filter, `yikes-mailchimp-checkbox-integration-body`, for the checkbox integrations.
+You can now filter the entire request body before it's sent to MailChimp.
+* Fixed up the code that was requiring address 2.
+By default, the address 2 field will never be required (can be changed with filters `yikes-mailchimp-address-2-required` and `yikes-mailchimp-ignore-required-array-field`).

+= Easy Forms for MailChimp 6.3.17 - May 1st, 2017 =
+* Added a quick fix for the Addon Settings list

+= Easy Forms for MailChimp 6.3.16 - April 26th, 2017 =
+* Quick fix to 6.3.15 - forgot to add a couple of files that handle the "Description Above Field" when a form field/interest group is initially added to the form.

+= Easy Forms for MailChimp 6.3.15 - April 26th, 2017 =
+* Google Analytics Event Tracking is here!
+We've added an action - `yikes-mailchimp-google-analytics` - where you can add Google Analytics JavaScript.
+Check out our knowledge base article (https://yikesplugins.com/support/knowledge-base/add-google-analytics-event-tracking/) for more instructions.
+* The form builder field instructions are now hidden when there are no fields added to the form.
+* Added the Clear API Cache button to the form builder - you can find the button in the Associated List Settings box.
+* Added a new option to the fields in the form builder: the ability to place the description above the field.
+This also comes with some minor style changes and a couple new filters: `'yikes-mailchimp-{$interest_group_id}-description-html'` to filter the interest group's description HTML, and `'yikes-mailchimp-{$merge_tag}-description-html'` to filter a form/merge field's description HTML.
+* Added HTML so that labels will work properly in the form builder.
+You can now select input fields by clicking on the field's label.

+= Easy Forms for MailChimp 6.3.14 - April 21st, 2017 =
+* Updating the WooCommerce Checkout integration checkbox with a new class and a filter for the classes (yikes-mailchimp-wooco-integration-checkbox-classes).
+The checkbox should now align correctly.
+* Added a new setting to the General Setting page that controls using the nonce validation.
+The nonce has caused numerous people issues, and the filter is difficult for some people.
+This new setting will turn off the nonce validation for all forms on the website.
+The previously added filter, yikes-mailchimp-use-nonce-verification, can still turn off nonce validation on a per-form basis.

+= Easy Forms for MailChimp 6.3.13 - April 17th, 2017 =
+* Two new filters: `yikes-mailchimp-wp-comment-integration-placement` and `yikes-mailchimp-use-nonce-verification`.
+* `yikes-mailchimp-use-nonce-verification` - Control whether we verify the nonce on form submissions.
+Default: `true` (by default, we check the nonce). @params: $use_nonce, $form_id
+* `yikes-mailchimp-wp-comment-integration-placement` - Control the placement of the subscription checkbox for the WP Comment Form integration.
+Default: `comment_form_field_comment` (after the comment textarea box) - @params: $comment_form_field.
+This filter allows you to choose which WP Comment Form filter to use, and for the full list of WP Comment Form filters, check the documentation: https://codex.wordpress.org/Function_Reference/comment_form.

+= Easy Forms for MailChimp 6.3.12 - April 6th, 2017 =
+* Security vulnerability patched - Discovered with DefenseCode ThunderScan Source Code Security Analyzer by Neven Biruski

 = Easy Forms for MailChimp 6.3.11 - March 23rd, 2017 =
 * Optimized our query that fetches all posts/pages/CPTs - we now fetch only the IDs - this should prevent issues such as memory overflow or timeout